Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 What AI Mastering 2026 Can Really Do

 Algorithms analyze a finished mix file, compare it against genre reference sets from the training corpus, and apply EQ, multiband compression, and limiting.
-That’s the summary.
-In practice, for LANDR or Masterchannel, you upload your WAV, wait two minutes, and download the mastered file.
+That’s the gist.
+In practice, with LANDR or Masterchannel, you upload your WAV, wait two minutes, and download the mastered file.
 The output is consistent, clear, and good enough for streaming in 80 percent of cases.
 This is a statement, not a marketing phrase.

 Why Vinyl is the Toughest Discipline